 Ask students to pay particular attention to the ways NASA slowed the rovers down as they entered the atmosphere.
 Note the difference between the Martian atmosphere and that of the Moon.
+Explain that with no atmosphere on the Moon, a parachute will not work!

-SET THE STAGE: ASKIMAGINE & PLAN
+SET THE STAGE: ASKIMAGINE &PLAN